SUDI including SIDS and fatal sleeping accidents: risk factors

 Deaths from SUDI including SIDS and fatal sleeping accidents have decreased a lot in Australia.
 This is because we understand more about safe sleeping practices for our babies, and we’ve been following these practices.
 These safe sleeping practices can reduce the risk of SUDI including SIDS and fatal sleeping accidents.

-Safe sleeping steps to reduce the risk of SUDI
+Safe sleeping tips to reduce the risk of SUDI

 1. Put babies to sleep on their backs

 This is the safest position for healthy babies.
 Babies are more likely to die of SUDI including SIDS and fatal sleeping accidents if they sleep on their sides or tummies.

-Once your baby can roll over (at around 4-6 months), keep putting him to sleep on his back, but let him find his own sleeping position.
+Once your baby can roll over (at around 4-6 months), keep putting your baby to sleep on their back, but let your baby find their own sleeping position.

 2. Make sure babies’ heads or faces can’t get covered while they’re sleeping

-Put your baby low down in the cot, so her feet are near the bottom end.
-Tuck in the bed sheets securely so they can’t cover your baby’s head.
+Put your baby low down in the cot, so their feet are near the bottom end.
+Tuck in the bed sheets securely so they can’t cover baby’s head.
 You could use a safe infant sleeping bag instead of blankets.
-Sleeping bags with a fitted neck and armholes and no hood are the safest.

 3. Avoid smoking

 There’s strong evidence that exposure to second-hand smoke harms babies, and that smoking during pregnancy and after birth increases the risk of SUDI including SIDS and fatal sleeping accidents.
 The link between SUDI and smoking is strong even when parents smoke away from their babies.

 If you want to quit smoking and you’re finding it hard, call Quitline on 137 848.
-You could also speak to your GP or a child and family health nurse.
+You could also speak to your GP or child and family health nurse.

 4. Use a cot that meets current Australian safety standards

 Only well-maintained cots built to strict safety standards are good enough for your baby.
 Cots that meet the standard will have a clear label – AS/NZS 2172 for cots and AS/NZS 2195 for portable cots.
-And check that it meets current mandatory standards by looking at Product Safety Australia’s guide to keeping baby safe.
+And check that cots meet current standards by looking at Product Safety Australia’s guide to keeping baby safe.